 Children in Hackney are reclaiming the streets, thanks to a groundbreaking scheme enabling residents to close residential streets for a few hours to through traffic, turning them into play streets.

-There are 40 play streets in Hackney, including three schools and a children's centre, which host termly sessions.
+There are more than 60 play streets in Hackney, including 3 schools and a children’s centre, which host termly sessions.

 A play street order allows you to close your street for up three hours per week or month.
 Please note that main roads or those on a bus route cannot be closed.